-Whitehorse Gold Corp. is focused on its wholly owned Skukum Gold Project located in the south western Yukon Territory, Canada, approximately 55 kilometres south of the Territory’s capital city, Whitehorse.
-The 170.3 km2 property consists of 1,051 full or fractional Quartz Mining claims that encompass the Skukum Creek gold-silver deposit, the Goddell gold deposit, and the past-producing Mt.
+Whitehorse Gold Corp. is focused on its wholly owned Skukum Gold Project located in southern Yukon, Canada, approximately 55 kilometres south of the Territory’s capital city, Whitehorse.
+The 170.3 sq-km property consists of 1,051 full or fractional Quartz Mining claims that encompass the Skukum Creek gold-silver deposit, the Goddell gold deposit, and the past-producing Mt.
 Skukum gold mine.

-The three identified deposit types that occur on the Skukum Gold Project are typically structurally controlled gold±silver±base metal bearing veins, vein breccias or mylonites.
+The three identified deposit types that occur on the Skukum Gold Project are typically structurally controlled gold±silver±base metal bearing veins or vein breccias.

 The Mt.
 Skukum deposit is a structurally controlled epithermal gold deposit hosted in Eocene volcanics.
 Low temperature auriferous quartz-calcite-adularia veins occur along brittle fractures and faults with little shearing and appear to be formed at shallow levels.